-Sturdy construction and flexible compression straps are a must so your bag can withstand the rough and tumble of the luggage crew.
+Sturdy construction and flexible straps are a must so your bag can withstand the rough and tumble of the luggage crew.
 Another must?
 Bright colors.
-This rolling duffel from REI comes in an olive green and a red/orange combo so you’ll be able to easily spot your gear among the sea of dark colors.
-(Its duffel shell also makes it very easy to roll around.)
+This Eagle Creek rolling duffel comes in orange, green, blue and maroon so you'll be able to spot your gear.

 The Adventure Duffel

 When conditions get a little dicey (or when you're going into the backcountry), you're going to need a rugged bag to get through it all.
 Stio's CFS 75L Duffel was built for pure sport with TPU-coated polyester and welded seams on the exterior, plus maximum space inside.
 You might not take this one through the airport, but it will be a great friend on a camping trip.

 Osprey's Farpoint Series has long been an excellent backpacking bag, and now they've introduced an alternative edition designed for women: the Fairview Series.
 The pack has specific padding and cushion to align with the female neck, shoulder and hips.
 They're perfect for long-term, globe-spanning trekking, and the detachable daypack is a huge plus.